Dublin Travel Guide

 Address: Phoenix Park Dublin

-One of Ireland's most popular attractions, the Dublin Zoo takes visitors on a voyage of discovery from the Arctic to the Plains of Africa via Indian Rainforest.
-See lions and tigers, Asian elephants, gorillas, chimpanzees and orang-utans, rare monkeys, rhinos, hippos, giraffes and many more exotic and endangered species.
-There is also a pet's corner for the children, a city farm and a safari train ride around the African Plains.
-The zoo is recognised as one of the most modern in Europe, placing emphasis on learning about wildlife and conservation along with enjoyment.
+The Dublin Zoo is one of Ireland's most popular attractions for children.
+It takes visitors on a voyage of discovery from the Arctic to the Plains of Africa via an Indian Rainforest.
+The zoo houses more than 600 animals and the habitats are impressive, with lots of information provided on each species.<br /><br /> The zoo iprovides plenty of entertainment for kids, with free arts and crafts activities like face painting, and a number of little playgrounds dotted around the park.
+See lions and tigers, Asian elephants, gorillas, chimpanzees and orangutans, rare monkeys, rhinos, hippos, giraffes and many more exotic and endangered species, including extremely rare species like the snow leopard.
+There is also a pet's corner for children, a city farm and a safari train ride around the African Plains.<br /><br /> Although it is an old zoo, it is recognised as one of the most modern in Europe, and it places emphasis on learning about wildlife and conservation.
+The Dublin Zoo is a registered charity and all your money will go towards maintenance and improvement.
+There are a number of snack stalls and a restaurant on the premises, but you can also bring your own picnic.<br /><br />

 The Old Jameson Distillery